 The right to choose between a refund and a rerouting.
 The passenger may demand either a full refund of the unused portion of the ticket within 7 days, or rerouting to the final destination at the earliest opportunity, or rerouting at a later date convenient to the passenger.
 The choice is the passenger's, not the airline's.
 The airline cannot force a particular outcome.

-The right to cash compensation (€250 / €400 / €600 per passenger) unless: the cancellation was notified at least 14 days before departure; the cancellation was caused by extraordinary circumstances; or the airline rerouted the passenger to arrive close to the original schedule within specified time windows (which trigger a halved compensation rather than no compensation).
+The right to cash compensation (€250 / €400 / €600 per passenger) unless: the cancellation was notified at least 14 days before departure; the cancellation was caused by extraordinary circumstances; or the airline rerouted the passenger to arrive close to the original schedule within specified time windows (which trigger a halved compensation rather than none).

 What is the 14-day notice rule?